Fear and Loathing in Las Vegas: In popular culture

 Japanese electronicore band Fear, and Loathing in Las Vegas is named after the book and film.

 "Bat Country", from the album City of Evil of the band Avenged Sevenfold, is based on the novel, with the title coming from what Raoul Duke says to Dr. Gonzo after seeing huge bats and flying manta rays in his hallucinations, "We can't stop here.
 This is bat country."
 The song's music video exemplifies that, referencing numerous scenes from the film.

 An achievement in Halo: The Master Chief Collection called "Can't Stop Here, This is Brute Country" is a reference to the line "We can't stop here, this is bat country" from the book and the 1998 film.

 A set of cosmetic items in the class-based first-person shooter video game Team Fortress 2 are directly based on one of the outfits that Raoul Duke wears in the book and the 1998 film, both cosmetic items belonging to the Sniper class.
 The items are named the Hawaiian Hunter and Tropical Camo in-game, respectively.

-American post-hardcore band, Piebald (band), references the book and film in their song, Fear and Loathing on Cape Cod, off the album We Are the Only Friends We Have.
-The song features many examples of drug use while on vacation in the peninsula of Cape Cod.
+American post-hardcore band, Piebald, references the book and film in their song, "Fear and Loathing on Cape Cod", off the album We Are the Only Friends We Have.